 - 3.4 Casio Dive Sportswatch– The Best Watch for nursing Students

-- 3.5 GetLucky Nurse fob watch– The Best Clip Watch for nurses
+- 3.5 GetLucky Nurse fob watch– The Best Clip on Watch for nurses

 - 3.6 CakCity Digital Sports Watch– The Best NightShift Watch for nurses